Black Friday TV deals: Amazing buys you can get right now

-The annual Black Friday shopping madness is upon us, still more than a week out from the big day, and you know what that means: It's splash-out-on-a-brand-new-TV time.
-We scoured the 2019 Black Friday ads to find the best TV deals, discounts and doorbusters from retailers such as Walmart, Best Buy, Target, Amazon and more, and competition is fierce this year.
-Below you'll find deals on televisions you can get right now, and deep discounts that will become available later next week.
+Black Friday may be less than a week away, but you can find this year's best prices on new TVs right now.
+Serious deep discounts from Walmart, Best Buy, Amazon, Target, Costco and other retailers mean you can save hundreds of dollars on no-name sets as well as some of the best TVs of 2019 from brands you know.
+We've looked over the ads and found some of the best TV deals around -- most of which you can get right now.

-Whether it's a high-end LG OLED, a Samsung QLED or a doorbuster bedroom TV for as low as $99, we're searching out the best Black Friday deals available now and coming soon and compiling them all here.
-We'll keep this page up to date with all of the best Black Friday and Cyber Monday deals these holidays, so check back often.
+We'll keep this page up to date with all of the best Black Friday and Cyber Monday deals through the holidays, so check back often.

 Jump to: TV deals you can get now